grugnoymeme/flipperzero-CLI-wifi-cracker/README.md

 ENTER
 ```
 ### Tips
-`*Remember to rename "wordlist.txt" the word list or the dictionary you are using."`
+`* remember to rename "wordlist.txt" the word list or the dictionary you are using."`

 ### Extarcion of .pcap file.
 You can automatize the extraction of .pcap files from flipper zero, using the @0xchocolate 's companion app, of the @justcallmekoko 's ESP32marauder.